tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

 ```

 > [!NOTE]
 > Encryption with customer-managed keys is not available for free services.
-For billable services, it is only available for search services created on or after 2019-01-01.
+For billable services, it's only available for search services created on or after 2019-01-01.

 ## See also